[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 Keywords are also said to be long-tail or short-tail variations.
 Short-tail is a misnomer.
 There are no short-tail keywords; it’s got a tail, or it doesn’t have a tail.
 But I guess SEOs just, through the years—because SEO is a two-decade-old industry—decided that for easier reference, keywords have been referred to as long-tail and short-tail.

 But when your core term is supported or followed by, or even preceded by, a prefix or suffix, it turns it into a long-tail variation of that term.
 I will keep using these words—core term, keyword phrase, long-tail variation—a lot in the next 40 minutes.

 Bernard: Again, feel free to punch in your questions on the chat box in the upper right corner of your screen, and I’ll answer them during the Q&A portion of this conversation.

 [slide: Understanding Your Keywords]

 Your keywords make it easier for you to narrow down your keyword list.
-They help you drive relevant traffic to the site, meaning, if you understand the query that users are trying to search for, if you understand the generic terms that people type into a search box in order to find a service like yours, then you will drive relevant traffic over to your website.
+They help you drive relevant traffic to the site, meaning you understand the query that users are trying to search for.

 Once you drive relevant traffic to your website, eventually—if your user experience engineering is good—you’ll convert your traffic into customers.
 And those customers could ultimately walk into your establishment or complete a transaction on your website online.
 Using the right keywords according to the different stages in the sales funnel allows you to manage your customer journey from awareness to information to desire building to consideration to conversion.